 The elegant bar was packed on our visit, filled with East Europeans tippling vodka and very pleased to see the old Ognisko revived and improved.
 As well they might.

-Just a stone's throw from London's most famous landmarks.
-The Science Museum, Natural History Museum and Royal Albert Hall are just a few minute's walk away as is Hyde Park, Knightsbridge and Kensington High Street.
+We are just a stone's throw from London's most famous landmarks.
+The Science Museum, Natural History Museum and Royal Albert Hall are just a few minute's walk away, as is Hyde Park, Knightsbridge and Kensington High Street.